-Minimalistic Twitter Client On The Desktop (literally) using ttytterwith a recent mandatory change in the API.
-No matter - I'd largely been using ttytter as a way to browse twitter in a dropdown window with few problems.
+I used to use (and recommend) Turpial as a light twitter client, but those days are gone with a recent mandatory change in the API.
+No matter – I’d largely been using ttytter as a way to browse twitter in a dropdown window with few problems.

 But…but…I wanted something I could glance at.
 Something I could just peruse without any difficulty when I had just a few moments.
 Something… embedded in the desktop.